Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Results and Discussion

-We also compare the classification performance for acoustic data.
-In \citep{ertarginclassifying}, acoustic signals from the Ottawa University constant-speed audio dataset were converted into spectrograms, and faults in induction motors were detected using a transfer learning approach with pre-trained models.
+For the acoustic modality, we also compare classification performance against established baselines.
+In particular, we re-implemented the 1D CNN--LSTM from \citep{ertargin2024mechanical}, training it end-to-end using the same segmentation, normalization pipeline, and data splits as PadéNet to ensure a fair comparison.
+As shown in Table~\ref{tab_literature}, PadéNet with ($P=1$, $Q=2$) achieves an average test accuracy of $98.33\%$ with $144,840$ parameters, outperforming both the 1D CNN ($97.55\%$, $58,376$ parameters) and the CNN-LSTM ($96.55\%$, $246,568$ parameters).
+Moreover, in \citep{ertarginclassifying}, acoustic signals from the Ottawa University constant-speed audio dataset were converted into spectrograms, and faults in induction motors were detected using a transfer learning approach with pre-trained models.
 An 8-class fault detection task was performed, achieving an accuracy rate of 91.52\% using the VGG16 model and 92.11\% using the VGG19 model.
 In the same study, a custom 2D CNN consisting of 4 convolutional, 4 max-pooling, and 3 dense layers was also evaluated for comparison.
 The 1D PadéNet ($P=1$, $Q=2$) outperforms these models, achieving a superior fault diagnosis performance with approximately a 6\% increase in accuracy, while requiring far fewer parameters than the pretrained models.
 Consequently, 1D PadéNets are capable of achieving high classification accuracies using raw audio data as input, while requiring significantly fewer parameters.